-There is no question that negotiating parenting and romance all at the same time is complicated.
-You have to manage the complex moving parts, but Deal believes that if you are going to make a mistake as a blended family couple, err on the side of protecting your marriage.
+There’s no question that negotiating parenting and romance all at the same time is complicated.
+You have to manage the complex moving parts for sure.
+But Deal believes that if you’re going to make a mistake as a blended family couple, err on the side of protecting your marriage.

 “The goal here is to protect your marriage, which is why it is so important to talk about these things prior to getting married,” Deal asserts.
 “Biological parents have an ultimate responsibility to and for their children, but if you make a parenting decision without consulting your spouse, it isn’t helpful to your marriage.
 The goal is to co-create your parenting response.
 You cannot have two different answers for two different sets of kids.
 That unravels your “us-ness” as a couple.

 “It typically takes four to seven years for a stepfamily to find their rhythm,” Deal adds.
 “There is no rushing it.
 You can’t will it into being.
 There are certain aspects of your family that will merge faster than others.
 Even in the midst of figuring out how to make it work, your marriage can be thriving.”